nickmpaz/Queueify/readme.md

     1)  A working Vagrant installation (https://www.vagrantup.com/downloads.html)
     2)  Premium Spotify & Spotify client credentials

-Spotify client credentials can be obtained for free at (https://developer.spotify.com/dashboard/)
+Spotify client credentials can be obtained for free at(https://developer.spotify.com/dashboard/).
+Dont worry, it'll only take a minute.

 Log in to your Spotify premium account and create an app.
 When prompted for a "Redirect URI", enter